 The daily arrangements will be the same as in the Autumn term.

 In the last few months, staff at Downs Barn School have had to make many adaptations to ensure that children returning to school are kept as safe as possible following the outbreak of the Coronavirus.

 The Re-opening model attached below outlines all the measures that we are putting into place at Southwood and Downs Barn.

 Please telephone the school if you have any concerns, or you wish to discuss any issues.

 Firstly, children will enter and exit the school through different gates, with some children arriving at different times.
 If possible, parents and carers should walk/cycle with their child to school, however if buses or taxis are used, please take additional precautions.
 The daily arrangements are as follows:

-Reception parents/carers will enter through the front gate of the school, come down the steps and children will enter the school through the Reception classroom door at 8.50am.
+Reception: Reception children will enter through the front of school gate, go down the steps and enter the classroom at the Reception class entrance.
+Their entrance time will be 8.50am.

-Year 1 parents/carers will enter the school through the side gate near the Year 1 classroom and children will enter school through the Year 1 classroom door at 8.50am.
+Year 1: Year 1 children will enter the school through the side gate near the school car park.
+Their entrance time will be 8.50am.